Main Causes of Shareholder Disputes and Litigation

 Shareholders and management may not always agree on the company’s direction.
 Sometimes, founders may want to take an aggressive risk-taking approach, like making heavy investments in production processes instead of relying on external vendors, while investors may prefer a more conservative approach.

 Similarly, disputes may occur when some prefer that the company reinvest all its earnings while others may want payouts in the form of buybacks or dividends.
-In some cases, shareholders may disagree with the appointment of top executives, such as the chief executive officer (CEO).
+When shareholders disagree on strategic decisions, independent valuation advisory can provide objective financial analysis to inform decision-making

 A famous example, Yahoo Shareholders disagreed with the management’s refusal to sell the company to Microsoft for $45 billion in 2008.
 Even though the bid was at a 62% premium over Yahoo’s market value, Jerry Yang, the then-Yahoo CEO, argued that it significantly undervalued Yahoo.